-Monday, Wednesday: 8:00am - 12:00pm

-Tuesday, Thursday: 8:00am - 2:00pm
+Monday, Wednesday: 8:00am - 12:00pm minimum\ Tuesday, Thursday: 8:00am - 2:00pm minimum\

-Friday open: candidates could opt to be at their placement to gain additional field hours or recoup any lost field hours due to illness, substitute teach for CT/another teacher in their subject area department (up to five days per semester) or study, to take a mental health day, etc. Placements need to allow TCs to be on time for courses on Sacramento State campus.
+Friday open: candidates can opt to be at their placement to gain additional field hours or recoup any lost field hours (due to illness, for example).
+On Fridays, candidates can substitute teach unlimited days for their CT or another teacher or work, study, take a mental health day, etc. (please see Substitute Teaching Policy on page for further details).

-Time commitment: 2-3 class periods as follows:
+Field Experience Time commitment: 2-3 class periods as follows:

-1-2 Periods: Same subject area as credential, candidate gradually assumes lead teacher responsibilities for planning and will continue teaching (and co-teaching) this class (es) through the spring semester 2-4 times/week depending upon if traditional or block schedule (block schedules vary from site to site; actual TC schedules can be worked out collaboratively with the TC, the CT, and the US with input from the Field Coordinator as needed).
-This period(s) must be in the same subject area as the credential subject area the candidate is pursuing (e.g., English candidates must teach in an English Language Arts class).
+1-2 Periods: Same subject area as credential area, TC gradually assumes lead teacher responsibilities for planning and will continue teaching (and co-teaching) this class or classes through the second (spring) semester.
+This period or periods must be in the same subject area as the credential subject area the TC is pursuing (e.g., English TCs must teach in an English Language Arts class).

-1 Period: Observation/Participation in (a) a class where content is taught primarily to English Learners where candidate will gradually assume greater teacher responsibilities in the spring, and (b) in a different class within/outside the candidate's subject area 2-3 times/week depending upon if traditional or block schedule (block schedules vary from site to site; actual TC schedules can be worked out collaboratively with the TC, the CT, and the US with input from the Field Coordinator as needed).
+1 Period: Observation/Participation in (a) a class where content is taught primarily to English Learners where TC will gradually assume greater teaching responsibilities in the second (spring) semester, and (b) in a different class within or outside the candidate's subject area 2-3 times/week.\

+\depending upon if traditional or block schedule (block schedules vary from site to site); actual TC schedules can be worked out collaboratively between the TC, the CT, and the US with input from the Field Coordinator as needed.

-FIELD PLACEMENT REQUIREMENTS: SPRING TERM (January - Last day of university class instruction or end of school district year)\
+FIELD PLACEMENT REQUIREMENTS: SPRING TERM

+January - Last day of university class instruction or end of school district year\

-Candidates are encouraged to remain teaching at their placement until the end of their school's year to gain as much experience as possible, ensure a smooth conclusion to the year, regain any missing hours due to illness, etc.)
+Note: Candidates are encouraged to remain teaching at their placement until the end of their school's year to gain as much experience as possible, ensure a smooth conclusion to the year, and if necessary, regain any missing hours due to illness.